aslepyan/CompressiveTactileSubsampling/README.md

 ### Insole
 The folder `code\insole` is for the demo of tactile images from an insole.
 You can check the subsampled and reconstructed images via `insoleVis.m`.

+### Generalizability
+The folder `code\reconstruction` is also for the application of reconstruction of collected subsampled tactile data from objects that are not used to train a learned dictionary.
+Firstly, collect some subsampled tactile images of your daily objects (e.g. keys or toothbrushes) by using the file `SubsamplingControl.m` explained above.
+Then, with the trained dictionary, recover the subsampled images using the above file `dictRecovery1.m`.
+Last, run `genReconAccPlot.m` to calculate the accuracies of the reconstructed images and plot some relevant figures shown in the paper.
+To prove the generalizability of our methods, the objects used to do the subsampling have NOT been used to train the learned dictionary for subsampled image recovery.
+Notice that the code responsible for the reconstruction of subsampled images allows the reconstruction of simulated images, which are raw subsampled images with horizontal or vertical locomotion.
+* The file `genReconAccPlot.m` calculates the accuracies of the reconstructed images and plots some relevant figures.

 ## Citation
 ```